scwatts/fastspar/README.md

 GNU m4
 ```

-After meeting the above requirements, cmompiling and installing `FastSpar` from source can be done by:
+After meeting the above requirements, compiling and installing `FastSpar` from source can be done by:
 ```bash
 git clone https://github.com/scwatts/fastspar.git
 cd fastspar